-Sidney & Erica Hsiao Endowed Chair in Marine Biology
+Sidney & Erica Hsiao Endowed Professor of Marine Biology,

-Marine ecology and conservation biology, especially involving fishes on coral reefs
+Marine ecology and conservation biology, especially regarding coral reefs

 BA 1973, MA 1974, PhD 1979 University of California at Santa Barbara

 In 2004, Mark was honored by ISI Citation Index as the most cited scientific author in the Northern and Western Hemispheres regarding coral reef ecology during the past decade.
 In 2016, he was honored as a Fellow of the International Coral Reef Society.
 A Fulbright Senior Scholar and Aldo Leopold Leadership Program Fellow, Mark serves as a subject-matter editor for the scientific journals Ecology and Ecological Monographs and as an ad hoc editor for the Proceedings of the National Academy of Sciences.
 He has also served on the editorial boards of Coastal Management, Coral Reefs, and PeerJ.
 Mark was an executive appointee of both the Clinton and Bush administrations to the Marine Protected Areas Federal Advisory Committee, which he chaired for 3 years.
 He has also served on the National Science Foundation Geosciences Advisory Committee as chair of the ocean science subcommittee.
 Regularly involved in scientific outreach, Mark has on-line TEDx talks and has appeared on the PBS TV show Saving the Ocean.